kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ### Standalone Kubeflow Components

-Some components in the [Kubeflow ecosystem](/docs/started/architecture/#conceptual-overview) may be deployed as standalone services, without the need to install the full platform.
+Some components in the [Kubeflow ecosystem](/docs/started/architecture/#conceptual-overview) may be deployed as standalone services, without the need to install the full Kubeflow platform.
 You might integrate these services as part of your existing AI/ML platform or use them independently.

 This is a quick and easier method to get started with Kubeflow ecosystem since those components usually don't require additional management tools used in a Kubeflow Platform.